zenrocklabs/zenrock-docs/docs/docs/zenBTC/zenbtc-technical.md

 **Deposit & Verification:**
 1. User deposits BTC to a dMPC-controlled address on Bitcoin
-2. Bitcoin Proxy detects the deposit after sufficient confirmations (typically 6 blocks)
+2. Bitcoin Proxy detects the deposit after sufficient confirmations (typically 6 blocks, ~1 hour on Bitcoin mainnet)
 3. Proxy generates a Merkle proof demonstrating transaction inclusion and submits to zrChain
 4. zrChain validators verify the block header via enshrined oracle consensus
 5. Upon successful verification, a `PendingMintTransaction` is created